 The Reserve Banks are exempt from federal, state, and local taxes, except for taxes on real property.
-The Bank's real property taxes were \$2.2 million and \$1.9 million for the years ended December 31, 2003 and 2002, respectively, and are reported as a component of "Occupancy expense."
+The Bank's real property taxes were \$2.2 million for each of the years ended December 31, 2004 and 2003, and are reported as a component of "Occupancy expense."